-In the afternoon sun, with the rain sprinkling down, we drank, we ate fish like fancy people do and we spent an obscene amount of money on lunch for just the two of us.
+In the afternoon sun, with the rain sprinkling down, we drank, we ate fish like fancy people do and enjoyed lunch, just the two of us.
 It was amazing.

 After lunch, we had an outfit change and hit the streets looking for transport in the form of Lime Scooters!

 Our ultimate destination that evening was a 50th in Kangaroo Point and we wanted to ride in style.
 Or like goofy motherfuckers with their green helmets on their heads and their pride flapping around behind them…

 But – no scooters could be found.

 What was found though, was Eleven.

 Although I’ve been a Brisbanite for almost 20 years (cue sad story about the Yugoslav war and becoming a refugee and all that…) there are many parts of my own city that I have never seen.
 It’s actually embarrassing.

 So, when I started telling people about this amazing bar the Husband had taken me to, they would all look at me like I had just moved here from Yugoslavia.